Prepare to witness one of the coolest guys to ever walk this planet... Daler Mehndi.

 Daler Mehndi is a world renowned musician coming out of India.
 Not only is he involved in classic music including inventing a new instrument, but he's also a master of pop music.
 He started gaining popularity in the States when the video for his song Tunak Tunak Tun started going viral for it's colorful CGI set pieces, costumes, maniacal melodies, and entertaining dance moves.

 Daler Singh (his real name) is a Sikh born in 1967.
 He's more than a musician, involved in promoting positive social interaction and respect for the environment.
 If you ask who gets the credit for Bhangra becoming popular, it's Daler.
-Bhangra is a Punjabi style of music that features upbeat pop styles.
+Bhangra is a Punjabi style of music that features upbeat pop styles, like you'll hear in the upcoming video below.
 Some go as far as to call him the father of the Indian pop music industry.
 He helped establish a non-Bollywood music scene that detached music from the film industry and let it stand on it's own.
 He's the man, basically.

 Check out the video for Tunak Tunak Tun as you keep reading.
 It's the jam: